blbadger/blbadger.github.io/smaller-lms-2.md

 | llama h=4 | 0.55  | 1.24  |  1.76 | 1.84  | 6.93  |
 | llama h=32  | 0.61  | 1.19  | 1.59  |  1.88 | 6.93  |

+The primary downside to the retrieval training method detailed in [this work](https://arxiv.org/pdf/2409.01482), is the test time compute requirement: we cannot save embeddings and simply perform matrix multiplication as a forward pass is required each time a retrieval is made.
 We can also observe which models are most suitable for direct training, that is, modifying the CLM-trained base model itself for the purposes of retrieval.
 This is often achieved by minimizing a variant of noise-contrastive estimation, which is defined as follows: for a text excerpt $d^+$ with its matching summary $q^+$ with other non-matching text excerpts $n_i \in N$, we minimize

 $$
 \Bbb L = - \log \; \frac{f(q^+, d^+)}{f(q^+, d^+) + \sum_{n_i \in N} (f(q^+, n_i))}